Mkn0021/Flappy-Bird/README.md

    - If everything is set up correctly, the Flappy Bird game should run in a new window.

 Remember to check the console for any error messages if the program doesn't run as expected.
 If there are any missing dependencies or incorrect file paths, the console output will provide useful information.

+For any types of problems, feel free to contact [Me](https://t.me/Mkn0021).